 - If the main applicant and their partner or children are applying at the same time, there must be enough maintenance funds in total of the required amount;

-- The amount required for dependent will be £630 per dependent and it must be maintained for 90 consecutive days.
+- The amount required for a dependant partner will be £285, a first child will be £315 and £200 for each subsequent child.
+The total amount must be maintained for 28 consecutive days.

 Applicants wishes to apply under this category must be endorsed in this category by an endorsing body listed on the gov.uk website.